 Firemouth Cichlid Tank Size

+If you wish to rear pair of Firemouth cichlids, you should have at least 30 gallons of the tank.
 However, you can increase the number of fish, and the safe rule is an additional 5-10 gallons for each new fish.
 But always try more space for your Firemouth cichlids to live happily and healthy.

 How Long Do Firemouth Cichlid Live